Miss Sing Tao: Eligibility and Instructions

 All applications will be carried over every month until December.

 Rules are (or can be) changed at any time and applicants will not be informed individually.Please refer to Sing Tao Daily Western Edition for updates and contact information.

 The contestant must not be the employee (or his/her family member) of Sing Tao Daily News Group.

 Preliminary Competition

 Judges will select a contestant every month to proceed in the Final Competition.
-Each contestant will be featured as a Monthly Cover Girl (Titleholder) on the Sing Tao Weekly Magazine with additional interviews on Sing Tao Daily and singtao.
-TV, receives exquisite gifts, and be printed in the following year's Sing Tao Cover Girl Calendar.
+Each contestant will be featured as a Monthly Cover Girl (Titleholder) on the Sing Tao Weekly Magazine with additional interviews on Sing Tao Daily and Sing Tao TV, receives exquisite gifts, and be printed in the following year's Sing Tao Cover Girl Calendar.

 Final Competition

 All 12 Cover Girls within each year will compete in the Final Competition hosted in December.
 They will be judged in three mandatory segments (opening number and introduction; sports and lifestyle; and on-stage question in evening wear) and an optional talent segment.